-- The title page indicates the date of original issue and the date of the latest revision; - A revision table is included in the pronouncement which details the date of the revision, nature of the revision and operative date; and - Where there are multiple revisions, the date of each revision, nature of the revision and operative dates are included in the revision table.
+- The title page indicates the date of original issue and the date of the latest revision; and - A revision table is included in the pronouncement which details the date of the revision, nature of the amendments and operative date. - b) Compilation

-In certain circumstances APESB may issue amending pronouncements to an existing APESB pronouncement.
-In these instances there may be a need to issue a compiled version of the pronouncement.
+In certain circumstances, APESB may issue amending pronouncements to an existing APESB pronouncement.
+In these instances, there may be a need to issue a compiled version of the pronouncement.